 Principle 5 – Maintain the board as a well-functioning, balanced team led by the Chairman

-The Board holds regular meetings six times a year, and may hold further ad hoc meetings.
+The Board holds regular meetings six times a year, with four quarterly meetings and two in connection with the release of full and half year results, and may hold further ad hoc meetings.
 There are Audit and Remuneration committees, the constitution of which is provided on the website.
 Reports from the Audit and Remuneration committees are provided in the Annual Report.
 Board and Committee member’s attendance record is disclosed in the Annual Report.
-The Board is provided with financial and operational reports at each quarterly meeting on each operating entity and on the consolidated Group.
+The Board is provided with financial and operational reports (which cover production, operational matters, health and safety performance and regulatory compliance) at each quarterly meeting on each operating entity and on the consolidated Group.

 The Chairman is responsible for the running of the Board and for ensuring that the interests of shareholders and other stakeholders overall are properly taken into account.
 The Chief Executive Officer is responsible for the running of the Group’s operations and day-to-day communication with stakeholders.

 Principle 6 – Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 Director’s biographies, detailing their skills and experience are included on the website.
 Goldplat’s business involves precious metals processing and mining and the executive directors’ qualifications and experience encompasses metals processing and mine management.
 Additionally the Board’s skills and experience include finance, equity capital markets, accounting, corporate administration and corporate law.
 The Board believes that this spread of skills and experience is capable of delivering the Group’s strategy in the medium and long term.